-However, let’s face it: getting to that weight didn’t happen overnight.
+Let’s face it: getting to your current weight did not happen overnight.
 It took week after week of bad and unhealthy habits and losing that weight is going to take week after week of reversing those habits into good, sustainable ones.

 Where do I start if I want to lose weight?